Dikshya-Parajuli/Codebreaker/README.md

 ### Year I
 ### Part I

-A game using c where computer is the codemaker and player is the codebreaker
+A game using c programming where computer is the codemaker and player is the codebreaker

 #### Submitted by: